TengHu/ActionWeaver/README.md

 ))
 ```

+The ActionWeaver wrapped client will provide a `create` API to substitute the original `chat.completions.create` API.
+The new API, `create`, will  pass on all original arguments while also introducing additional parameters like `action` and `orch`.

+You always have the option to fallback to the original OpenAI client by accessing `openai_client.client`.

 ### Add ANY Python function as a tool to the Large Language Model.
 Developers can attach **ANY** Python function as a tool with a simple decorator.
 In the following example, we introduce action `GetCurrentTime`, and then proceed to use the OpenAI API to invoke it.